vhanawa1/Data_Science_Machine_Learning_Course/README.md

 # Data Science and Machine Learning Resources

 Machine Learning Tutorials
 This repository contains a topic-wise curated list of Data Science and Machine Learning tutorials.
-Other awesome lists can be found in this [list](https://github.com/sindresorhus/awesome).
+You can add your links to the list if you feel those are useful in Machine Learnig, Data science or relataed fields.

 ### Contents